gtp1ok/python-api-challenge/README.md

 # python-api-challenge
+Special Instructions:
-Special Instructions:  Must use your own api key
+(1) Must use your own api key
+(2) Respective data outputs are within the data_output folder.

 assignment instructions: